by Andrea M. Darcy

 - In fact a survey by Mind found that 25% of people with mental health issues admitted to seeking help after seeing a character with similar issues due so in a film or television program.
 A quarter contacted a friend or loved one with a mental health problem to express their concern and support.

-There has been an increase in narratives that focus on exposing the stigmas around mental health issues, showing the victimisation that sufferers put up with, and teaching clearer facts about psychiatric medications.
+There has been an increase in narratives that focus on exposing the stigmas around mental health issues.
+That are showing the victimisation that sufferers put up with, and teaching clearer facts about psychiatric medications.

 Actors are now being helped to create more realistic portrayals of mental health issues.
 Coronation Street pairs actors with a person actually living with the condition their character has.

 There has been an explosion in the number of shows attempting to sensitively portray mental health issues.
 As well as the already mentioned Coronation Street and East Enders, other soaps include Hollyoaks, Casualty, and Home and Away.
 Dramas attempting to sensitively portray mental health issues have included Top Boy, Shameless,Call the Midwife, and My Mad Fat Diary.
 American shows include Orange is the New Black and Homeland.